 libpam-radius-auth package supplied with the Cumulus Linux RADIUS client is a newer version than the one in Debian Buster.
 This package contains support for IPv6, the

-src_ip option described below, as well as a number of bug fixes and minor features.
+src_ip option described below, as well as bug fixes and minor features.
 The package also includes VRF support, provides man pages describing the PAM and RADIUS configuration, and sets the

 SUDO_PROMPT environment variable to the login name for RADIUS mapping support.